fuzzymfx/fuzzymfx.github.io/content/zuzu.md

 ### 2. Workflow

-This is the `version1` of the generator.js.
+The code refered here is the `version1` of the generator.js.
+We are currently running with the `version2`.
 The rest of the code is in the [Github Repo](https://github.com/fuzzymfx/zuzu).
-Feel free to browse through the rest of the codes to explore additional features like **RSS feed**, **PDF generation**, etc. have been added to the generator.
+Feel free to browse through the rest of the codes to explore additional features like **RSS feed generation**, **PDF generation**, etc. have been added to the generator.
+We are working towards adding a search feature to the generator.

 1. `fs.readfile() from fs` reads all the files from the said directory and stores then in `filename` using `glob`.
 It is a `glob` that matches all the files in the directory.
 The `file system` module allows you to work with the file system on your computer.
 1. `gray-matter` helps extracting front matter from the a string or file.